liamhelmer/agentic-reliability-framework/README.md

 The Agentic Reliability Framework (ARF) provides a prototype for self-healing operational intelligence — integrating vector-based observability, adaptive anomaly detection, and cloud inference for autonomous incident handling.

-It bridges data pipelines, inference orchestration, and persistent memory — enabling distributed systems to reason about reliability events in real time.
 ---
 title: Agentic Reliability Framework
 emoji: 🧠